Eli Whitney: Interchangeable parts

 Eli Whitney has often been incorrectly credited with inventing the idea of interchangeable parts, which he championed for years as a maker of muskets; however, the idea predated Whitney, and Whitney's role in it was one of promotion and popularizing, not invention.
 Successful implementation of the idea eluded Whitney until near the end of his life, occurring first in others' armories.

 Attempts at interchangeability of parts can be traced back as far as the Punic Wars through both archaeological remains of boats now in Museo Archeologico Baglio Anselmi and contemporary written accounts.
 In modern times the idea developed over decades among many people.
 An early leader was Jean-Baptiste Vaquette de Gribeauval, an 18th-century French artillerist who created a fair amount of standardization of artillery pieces, although not true interchangeability of parts.
 He inspired others, including Honoré Blanc and Louis de Tousard, to work further on the idea, and on shoulder weapons as well as artillery.
 In the 19th century these efforts produced the "armory system," or American system of manufacturing.
 Certain other New Englanders, including Captain John H. Hall and Simeon North, arrived at successful interchangeability before Whitney's armory did.
 The Whitney armory finally succeeded not long after his death in 1825.

 The motives behind Whitney's acceptance of a contract to manufacture muskets in 1798 were mostly monetary.
 By the late 1790s, Whitney was on the verge of bankruptcy and the cotton gin litigation had left him deeply in debt.
 His New Haven cotton gin factory had burned to the ground, and litigation sapped his remaining resources.
-The French Revolution had ignited new conflicts between Great Britain, France, and the United States.
-The new American government, realizing the need to prepare for war, began to rearm.
-The War Department issued contracts for the manufacture of 10,000 muskets.
-Whitney, who had never made a gun in his life, obtained a contract in January 1798 to deliver 10,000 to 15,000 muskets in 1800.
+The French Revolutionary Wars had led the American government to embark on a process of remilitarization, and the War Department issued contracts for the manufacture of 10,000 muskets.
+Whitney, who had never made a gun in his life, obtained a contract in January 1798 to deliver between 10,000 to 15,000 muskets in 1800.
 He had not mentioned interchangeable parts at that time.
-Ten months later, the Treasury Secretary, Oliver Wolcott, Jr., sent him a "foreign pamphlet on arms manufacturing techniques," possibly one of Honoré Blanc's reports, after which Whitney first began to talk about interchangeability.
+Ten months later, the Treasury Secretary, Oliver Wolcott Jr., sent him a "foreign pamphlet on arms manufacturing techniques," possibly one of Honoré Blanc's reports, after which Whitney first began to talk about interchangeability.